optrdev/Firefox-New-Tab/README.md

 # Firefox-New-Tab
-a New Tab that just looks like Firefox.
+This New Tab is very Minimalist, Clean and nice.